$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: B->V form factors from light-cone sum rules

-for $ m_{\pi\pi}^2 \simeq m_\rho^2$ where $g_{\rho \pi \pi}$ is the $\rho \to \pi \pi$ decay constant and BW stands for some type of Breit-Wigner ansatz.
-In both cases there ought to be a local background from non-resonant $\pi\pi$-states.
+for $ m_{\pi\pi}^2 \simeq m_\rho^2$ where $g_{\rho \pi \pi}$ is the $\rho \to \pi \pi$ decay constant, BW stands for some type of Breit-Wigner ansatz and the dots stand for all contributions other than the $\rho$-resonance from the $\pi\pi$ $P$-wave.
 Our argument is that unless one is specifically interested in the local $m_{\pi\pi}^2$-behaviour this contribution can and is effectively absorbed into $f_\rho^\parallel$ upon integration over the $\rho$ mass window in the experimental analysis.
 For higher order conformal spin corrections, i.e. higher Gegenbauer moments, and other decay constants the same reasoning applies.
-This also makes it clear that the non-resonant and resonant background give raise to the same helicity hierarchies for fixed $m_{\pi\pi}$-value.
-The strong rescattering phases in the $\pi\pi$-channel are universal in each $l$-wave and do not distort the result.
+The strong rescattering phases in the $\pi\pi$-channel are universal in each partial wave and do not distort the result.